 Normalized: Analyze the risk associated with an External Malicious actor breaching PII data within our cloud service Vendor.

-We do this for about 20 - 40 scenarios until we have a list that represents those most probable scenarios, to then run through the rapid Triage function in the RiskLens Platform.
+We do this for about 20 - 40 scenarios until we have a list that represents those most probable scenarios, to then run through the rapid analysis function in the RiskLens Platform.

-- Run a quantitative risk analysis of these potential loss events in 15 minutes or less and determine the probable financial loss exposure
+- Run a quantitative risk analysis of a list of scenarios in 15 minutes to determine the probable financial loss exposure each one poses

-2. Triage for magnitude: Where is my highest loss exposure?
+2. Analyze risks for magnitude: Where is my highest loss exposure?

-Among the chosen scenarios, RiskLens reporting can help you to quickly assess and understand where your highest exposure lies.
-What threats should you really be concerned with – for instance, Vendors or External Malicious Actors?
-Should you be concerned more about the cloud or databases containing PII?
+Among the chosen scenarios, RiskLens reporting helps you to quickly assess and understand where your highest exposure lies.
+What threats should you really be concerned with – for instance, Insiders or External Malicious Actors?
+Should you be concerned more about the cloud or on-premise databases containing PII?
 What about effects – should your organization focus more on protecting data or keeping your systems online?
-From the triage, we will be able to answer these questions.
-Here are some sample reports showing relative magnitude of loss exposure.
+From rapid risk analysis, we will give you decision support for those questions in quantitative terms.

-3. Triage for frequency: What loss events are occurring most frequently?
+3. Analyze risks for frequency: What loss events are occurring most frequently?

-We hear this called death ‘by a thousand cuts’ and every organization has one or five.
+We hear this called death ‘by a thousand cuts’ and every organization has several.
 There may be normal processes that run – legacy systems, customer emails, any manual process – where you are experiencing outages or breaches every day, once a week, whatever it may be.
 Every time these happen, it may not be a long outage or a huge breach, but these little events add up and could be costing your organization a lot of money.
-The triage piece of this workshop helps us find those scenarios and flush them out.

 4. Ranking your risks: How much in dollars could I potentially lose?

-Once we triage all scenarios, we come out with a set of quantitative results and can rank the scenarios by probable loss.
-We do not use a high/medium/low scale - we are able to assign a frequency and magnitude to this future loss to come out with an annualized loss exposure.
-Additionally, we are not just producing single-dollar values but a range of probable outcomes.
-This is a great example of how RiskLens enhances FAIR from a model and taxonomy, and provides a true decision support capability through our platform.
-It is a great starting point to help us understand what true top risks are.
+Additionally, we are not just producing single-dollar values but a range of probable outcomes and through several lenses (for instance, most costly single events, most likely to exceed a set threshold or most costly on an annual basis.
+RiskLens provides a true decision support capability through our platform.
+It is a great starting point to help us prioritize security efforts.
 It’s perception versus reality.
 We have our moved from our perceived top risks to the reality of risks that we should be concerned about.

 5. What are the next steps?